 - Do you view sex as a time to bond and to learn more about your partner?

 - During intimate moments do you feel as though you are sharing your true inner self?

 If you can’t answer yes to these questions, then it’s time to take action and restore your love life.
 I can help you make a successful plan of action.
-If you live near Portland, OR/Vancouver, WA please contact my Jantzen Beach office and schedule an appointment.
-I also offer online therapy if that works best for your busy schedule.
+I offer online therapy if that works best for your busy schedule.

 However, we NTs sense that this type of love is a thing they feel, not a love they share.
 The reason this is important to us NTs, is that we sorely miss the loving process.
-We feel alone, disconnected and unloved, even when our Aspies do feel love inside, but don’t share it.
-If you’re a member of my Asperger Syndrome: Partners and Family of Adults with ASD Meetup, please sign up for the low-cost video conference, “When Love is a Noun.”
-We will be meeting at the following times for your convenience…
+We feel alone, disconnected and unloved, even when our “Aspies” do feel love inside, but don’t share it.
+If you’re a member of my Asperger Syndrome: Partners and Family of Adults with ASD Meetup, please know you are not alone and you can rely on our community to understand what you’re going through.